qhwa/exhtml/README.md

 # Exhtml

+> This project is under active developement and is unreliable at this moment.
+DO NOT use it in your production.

 Exhtml is a library that handles HTML page serving.
 There are some benifts to have a dynamic HTML page host rather than static server: